-Might come as a surprise, but the first mid-engine production Ferrari wasn’t powered by an 8-cylinder.
-That didn’t happened until 1973, because between 1968 and 1973, Ferrari produced V6 cars under the Dino marque and the reason why Enzo decided to put another logo on them is quite an interesting one…
+Might come as a surprise, but the first mid-engine production Ferrari wasn’t powered by an 8-cylinder, that didn’t happened until 1973.
+Between 1968 and 1973, Ferrari produced V6 cars under the Dino marque and the reason why Enzo decided to put another logo on them is quite an interesting one.

 But first, a bit of history

 Alfredo Ferrari was the first son of Enzo Ferrari.
 He was quickly nicknamed Dino, mainly for his energetic, ambitious and proud character.
-Enzo once said he married the V12 engine.
-Alfredo, however, was more interested in the six-cylinder engines used in the Formula 2 at the time: he built a few and even designed the (4-cylinder) 750 Monza.
+Alfredo was more interested in the six-cylinder engines that were used in the Formula 2 at the time: he built a few and even worked on the 750 Monza.

-When Alfredo was just 24-years-old he passed away due a muscular dystrophyin 1956.
-Enzo and Alfredo’s mom, Laura Dominica Garello, were both devastated with the loss of their son.
-It took some time to get their lives back on track.
+Alfredo passed away in 1956, just 24-years-old, due a muscular dystrophy.
+Enzo and Alfredo’s mom, Laura Dominica Garello, were both devastated with the loss of their son, it took some time to get their lives back on track.

-Just a year after the passing of Alfredo, Enzo decided to honour his son in a very special way: Ferrari used his son’s nickname as the V6 engine designation.
-The 1957 Dino 156 F2 (4th picture above) was the first car produced with this new name.
-The Formula 2 car used a 65° V6 and helped Ferrari to get back to the top which resulted in a successful start of the Dino marque.
-Enzo was impressed and decided to use a V6 engine in the 1958 Formula 1 car.
+Just a year after the passing of Alfredo, Enzo decided to honour his son in a very special way: Ferrari used the Dino nickname as the V6 engine designation.
+The Dino 156 F2 was the first car to be built under this new marque.
+The Formula 2 car used a 65° V6 and helped Ferrari getting back to the top which resulted in a successful start of the Dino marque.
+So successful that Ferrari decided to use a V6 in the 1958 Formula 1 car.

 Race and road departments mixed

-V6 engines were primarily used and developed for racing cars and prototypes.
+Years flew by and more V6 engines were used and developed, primarily for racing.
 In 1967 Enzo wanted to race in the new Formula 2 championship with a V6 engine.
 The homologation rules stated that 500 production cars should be equipped with a derived engine of the race engine.
-Sadly, that number was impossible to meet because their annual production at the time was around 750 units.
+Sadly, that number was impossible for Ferrari to meet: their annual production at the time was around 750 units.

 Fiat and Ferrari were collaborating on many fronts and one of them was engines.
 Enzo asked Fiat to help producing the engines.
-Fiat then used those 2.0-liter V6’s in the Fiat Dino, which was a front engine / rear wheel drive car and the Dino 166 F2 was allowed to enter the 1967 Formula 2 championship.
+Fiat then used those 2.0-liter V6’s in the Fiat Dino, which was a front engine / rear wheel drive car.
+The Dino 166 F2 was allowed into the 1967 Formula 2 championship.

 Why the Dino marque was created

 Ferrari was well known for its V12 engines.
-Those engines were placed in rather expensive cars and had a very different feel than the V6-engines, as you could imagine.
+Those engines were placed in rather expensive cars and had a very different DNA, as you could imagine.
 Cars with half the cylinders shouldn’t be sold under the same brand name, Enzo stated, so the car brand Dino was established in 1968.
 Its goal was to offer an affordable sports car that could compete with the Porsche 911 (1963).

 Still a Ferrari

-Ferrari replaced the Dino badge with a Ferrari badge in May 1976.
 Throughout the Dino years, Ferrari always made sure Dino shared the same heritage as their ‘’own’’ cars.
-Two of the sales brochures even read: ‘’Tiny, brilliant, safe… almost a Ferrari’’ and ‘’The experience of a Ferrari in the smaller GT range’’.
+Two of the sales brochures even read: ‘’Tiny, brilliant, safe… almost a Ferrari’’ and ‘’the experience of a Ferrari in the smaller GT range’’.